-You also subject to ITAR penalties for violations of the Arms Export Control Act if you make misrepresentations in the registration, license application, or report required under the above subsections.
+You also subject to ITAR violation penalties of the Arms Export Control Act if you make misrepresentations in the registration, license application, or report required under the above subsections.

 This means making an untrue statement of a material fact or omitting a material fact or providing misleading information.